forsys-sp/ForSysXR/README.md

 *Forsys* prioritizes projects by maximizing an objective given one or more constraints.
-The objectives represent one or more management priorities while the constraints may include a maximum cost or area treated.
-Thresholds are environmental or categorical conditions that trigger the need to treat an indiviudal treatment unit or stand (e.g., a particular ownership or minimum forest cover). *Forsys* then builds projects and ranks them in order of their priority.
+The objectives represent one or more management priorities, while a constraint can be perceived as the condition required to stop the prioritization process.
+Common constraints are total area treated and/or total cost.
+Thresholds are environmental or categorical conditions that trigger the need to treat an individual treatment unit or stand (e.g., particular ownership or minimum forest cover). *Forsys* then builds projects and ranks them in order of their priority.
 Projects can be either predefined units (e.g., watersheds) or can be built dynamically.

-Let’s set up a very simple *forsys* run to see how things work.
-We’ll use the test_forest data shown above.
-We want to find the top 2000 ha within each predefined project based on ‘priority1’.
+The example below sets a simple *ForSysX* run.
+It uses the stands_data shown above to delineate the top 50 ha within each predefined project based on ‘priority1’.
+This run defines a total of 10 projects of 50 ha each.

 ``` r
 plot(test_forest[,c('proj_id','priority1')], border=NA)